 Or, you can spray the root powder twice a month, on the 15th and the 30th.
-This also works as well.
+This also works.
 When you complete 2 rounds of spraying, you know we’re half-way (30 days completed) to blooming.
 Then, at this point, we will ramp up the N, P, K amount.

 Flowers beginning to bloom

-Let’s recap what we just went over and you’ll get a clearer idea on what to do with your plants:
+Let’s quickly recap what we just went over to get a clearer idea:

 |Days||Signals||What to do|